Streaming Data Engineer Interview

 Three Worked Streaming System Designs

 Real prompts from streaming data engineer loops in 2024-2026.
-Each architecture below is what got the candidate the L5 offer.
+Each architecture is what got the candidate the L5 offer.

 Real-time clickstream aggregation at 200K events/sec